 Health Insurance Program(s)

 As employees of the State of North Carolina, UNC Health Care employees enjoy the Health Insurance options available to all NC State Employees.
-There are two options for coverage, all designed and overseen by the NC State Legislature and the State Health Plan governing body.
+There are three options for coverage, all designed and overseen by the NC State Legislature and the State Health Plan governing body.
 Plans are administered by Blue Cross / Blue Shield of North Carolina.
 The available plans are as follows:

 State Health Plan Preferred Provider Organization